mkearney/data-scribers/content/post/2017-11-07-an-example-usage-of-ggplotadd.md

   - yutanirbindio
 ---

-You may wonder why this can't be written like this: Let me explain a bit.
-If ggplot2 were designed pipe-friendly, this Let's remember this[... <i class="fas fa-external-link-alt"></i>](https://yutani.rbind.io/post/2017-11-07-ggplot-add/)
+You may wonder why this can't be written like this: Let me explain a bit[... <i class="fas fa-external-link-alt"></i>](https://yutani.rbind.io/post/2017-11-07-ggplot-add/)